Water security in Australia: Victoria

 Victoria has undertaken several major construction projects to link state water supplies.
 These projects were designed to establish a statewide water market in preparation for the privatisation of Victoria's water.
-The works included the Wonthaggi desalination plant, which was completed in December 2012, the North–South Pipeline completely in February 2010 to carry water from the Goulburn River to Melbourne's Sugarloaf Reservoir in times of need, and an interconnector pipeline connecting the Geelong-Ballarat region.
+The works included the Victorian Desalination Plant, which was completed in December 2012, the North–South Pipeline completely in February 2010 to carry water from the Goulburn River to Melbourne's Sugarloaf Reservoir in times of need, and an interconnector pipeline connecting the Geelong-Ballarat region.

 Many argue that in privatising Victoria's water resources and creating a market to trade water between regions, the State Government is divesting itself from its core human rights responsibilities to ensure potable water to the population it represents.
 This would come at great environmental cost, increase energy usage, decrease efficience, ignore sustainable water management options and increase end-user water costs, placing water privatisation as a high risk to water security in Victoria, despite its acceptance by the state government.

 Queensland

 The Queensland government has developed the SEQ Water Grid, to enhance the state's water security with the Western Corridor Recycled Water Project being a key part.
-The Gold Coast desalination plant which has been built at Tugun on the Gold Coast, is another project that supplies water to markets in the South East Queensland region.
+The Gold Coast Desalination Plant which has been built at Tugun on the Gold Coast, is another project that supplies water to markets in the South East Queensland region.
 The Queensland government investigated the possibility of building a pipeline from the Northern Rivers of New South Wales to South East Queensland to facilitate water trade between these regions.

 Major initiatives for increased rural water security

 Murray Darling Basin

-The Snowy Mountains Scheme increased water security to properties near the Murray and Murrumbidgee Rivers during the 1960s and 70s.
+The Snowy Mountains Scheme increased water security to properties near the Murray and Murrumbidgee Rivers during the 1960s and 1970s.
 Overallocation of water licences and prolonged severe drought affecting snowfalls have undermined that security in the early 21st century.